ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 mbed sterm
 ```

+(If you have multiple boards connected, please refer to [Additional options of mbed sterm](#additional-options-of-mbed-sterm).)

 Messages printed after this point will be displayed, restart the application using the board's reset button or press `Ctrl + B` on the serial terminal.
 The console prints "Hello World!" to the terminal after the reset.